kartik-ey17/food-resq/README.md

 ## Team Details

-The FOODRESQ Platform is designed and developed to serve community.
+The FoodResQ Platform is designed and developed to serve community.

 ### The following is a list of team members: